fredilarsen/ModuleInterface/examples/WebPage/README.md

 Then add an Ethernet shield to the Mega, connect a CAT5 cable between the shield and your network switch or router, then power on.

 ## Installation of web server and database
-Follow the recipe, or run the XAMPP or WampServer installation package.
+Follow a recipe as mentioned in point 4 of the Components section above.
 If you want a stable and uninterrupted system, use Linux or a server version of Windows to avoid the frequent updates and reboots of the desktop versions of Windows.

+On Linux you probably wish to install [phpMyAdmin](https://linuxconfig.org/how-to-install-phpmyadmin-on-ubuntu-18-04-bionic-beaver-linux) to be able to inspect and configure the database.
+If you get a problem logging in through phpMyAdmin, [this](https://devanswers.co/phpmyadmin-access-denied-for-user-root-localhost/) may help.

 ### Configuration of database
 1. Start Apache and MySQL/MariaDb and open the phpMyAdmin page.
 Or use a similar tool, like HeidiSQL if you want to keep your htdocs directory clean from other stuff.
 If you use the XAMPP distro, you can start phpMyAdmin by opening ```http://localhost/applications.html``` in the browser and clicking phpMyAdmin on the top right.